-FILENAME returns a value of 0 if the operation was successful, and a non-zero number if the operation was not successful.
+FILENAME returns a value of 0 if the operation was successful, and a nonzero number if the operation was not successful.

-For an example of using the FILENAME function, see "Example of Obtaining File Information" on page 401.
+For an example of using the FILENAME function, see "Example: Obtaining Directory Information" on page 395.

-FILEREF Function
+FILEREF Function: Windows